antoniocxv/2dphysics/README.md

 ### Exercise 1g.
 Goblin and Zombie with physics but Zombie is kinematic
 ![exercise1g](https://github.com/antoniocxv/2dphysics/blob/main/gifs/ejercicio1g.gif)
 Now the Zombie provides the collision but the goblin cannot move it like if the zombie had a big amount of mass.

+## Exercise 2

+a.
+The rock is kinematic and you cannot pass through it
+b.
+The biggest platform gets you to the right if you stay there
+c.
+If you move the bottom box, the other will move as they where together with Spring Joint 2d
+d. two boxes collisioning and having a usual behaviour